wull1009/wull1009.github.io/_pages/about.md

 ---

 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:

-  - /about/
+* /about/
-  - /about.html
+* /about.html

 ---

-I'm a senior undergraduate student from [Faculty of science](https://slxy.bjut.edu.cn/), [Beijing University of Technology](https://www.bjut.edu.cn/).
-My research interest includes high-dimensional data, multivariate change-point detection, gaussian process, biostatistics, epidemic, machine learning, deep learning.
+I am a third year Ph.D. student in Biostatistics at Emory University, advised by Prof. Julia Wrobel.
+I received my B.S. in Statistics with a minor in Computer Science and Technology from [Beijing University of Technology](https://www.bjut.edu.cn/) in 2024.

+My research focuses on statistical learning for complex temporal and functional data.
+In particular, I am interested in functional data analysis, functional registration, dimension reduction, causal inference, time-series modeling, change-point detection, and Gaussian processes.
+My current work develops statistical and computational methods for the registration and analysis of binary functional data, with applications to large-scale accelerometer and physical activity data.

+Previously, I worked on high-dimensional multivariate change-point detection, Gaussian process calibration for expensive computer models, and deep learning methods for object detection in remote sensing imagery.

-You can find my full CV here: [Wu's Curriculum Vitae](../assets/CV-Linlin%20Wu.pdf).
+You can find my full CV here: [Linlin Wu's Curriculum Vitae](../assets/CV-Linlin%20Wu.pdf).

-**I am currently in the process of applying to PhD programs for Fall 2024 and am actively seeking potential opportunities.
-Please feel free to reach out to me via email if you have any openings or suggestions.**